Mecodema crenicolle: Taxonomy

-This species was described by François-Louis Laporte de Castelnau, a french naturalist in 1867.
+This species was described by François-Louis Laporte de Castelnau, a French naturalist in 1867.
 The type specimen is in the Genoa Museum, Italy.

+Description

-DescriptionMecodema crenicolle is a medium-large ground beetle with a length of 22–29 mm.
+Mecodema crenicolle is a medium-large ground beetle with a length of 22–29 mm.
 As a member of the ducale group of Mecodema species, the pronotum carina is strongly crenulated and outer striae are coarsely punctured with star-shaped asetose punctures.
 These punctures are irregularly placed and deeper in the outer striae.
 A distinguishing character of M. crenicolle from its sister species, M. crenaticolle is that the punctures in elytral stria 7 are larger than stria 8 and cannot be distinguished at the base of the elytra.